sad12x/sad12x/README.md

 - 👋 Hi, I’m @sad12 or @sad12x on github
 - 👀 I’m interested in in proramming,hacking
-- 🌱 I’m currently learning python,js and but also c,c#,goland but not heavily
+- 🌱 I’m currently learning python,js but also c,c#,goland but not heavily
 - 💞️ I’m not looking to collaborate on anything yet
 - 📫 How to reach me ... none available now